ShowStopperTheSecond/r2d2_for_sar/README.md

 Refer to the notebooks for methodology and training of the network.

-Check point for SAR is "SAR_R2D2_NewLoss_saved_model_3200.pt" located at models folder.
+Checkpoint for SAR is "SAR_R2D2_NewLoss_saved_model_3200.pt" located at models folder.

+Training notebook on kaggle: https://www.kaggle.com/code/javidtheimmortal/r2d2-for-sar

 Please cite with the following BibTeX: